Characterizing Creativity in Data Visualization: Reflections and Future Directions: Background and Related Work

 The above research clearly shows interest towards integrating creativity in visualization design.
 However, it also shows that the interest is quite diverse.
 Thus, we believe that a unified understanding of this design space is timely, especially in light of emerging AI-powered visualization authoring tools.
 Parsons et al.~\cite{DBLP:conf/visualization/ParsonsSP21} found that one of the reasons designers fixate on a specific visualization is because current authoring tools do not offer creative exploration of different designs.
 Our work outlines several design implications for integrating creativity in authoring tools.

-It is worth acknowledging upfront that we have not considered works outside academic research in our analysis.
+It is worth acknowledging upfront that we have not considered works outside academic research in our analysis for developing the design space.
 For example, data journalism in popular news outlets (e.g., the New York Times) has played a prominent role in devising creative data visualizations that engage readers.
 Similarly, artists such as Giorgia Lupi, Nadieh Bremer, and Federica Fragapane have successfully merged data visualization with art.
 Venues such as the VIS Arts Program (VISAP) have attracted a great deal of attention in the community.
-Although we acknowledge the collective contributions, including these works will require a different form of engagement (e.g., interviews with artists) than a literature survey.
-Thus, we decided to leave such works for future research.
+While we do not include these works in the design space, the feedback from the representative communities are incorporated through the interviews with jouranlists, designers, and researchers.